morabiei/request-to-publish/.github/ISSUE_TEMPLATE/Contribution_Template.md

 ⚠️**Please note:**
 After entering your **title** and **description**, please **create the issue first**.
-Then fill out the information shown on the right side.
+Once created, complete the additional fields on the right side of the page.